spencerlepine/portfolio/content/portfolio/squidshop-ecommerce/squidshop-ecommerce.md

   - ./daigram.png
 ---

+Ocean-themed ecommerce web app connected to microservice architecture backend.
+Dockerized and automated with continuous integration using GitHub Actions.

 ## 🎯 Project Overview

 - **React** and **Material UI** frontend deployed to **Netlify**, connected to backend built with **Node.js**